What goes down the drain can end up in your local streams and rivers. Even if you don’t live by a river you can still impact it.

 Could your septic tank or small package treatment works be contributing to the ‘dirty secret’ hidden in the clear waters of rivers and streams?

-Poorly preforming septic tanks and small sewage treatment plants can release raw sewage, polluting the water in the ground, in rivers, streams and along the coast.
+Poorly preforming septic tanks and small sewage treatment plants can release raw sewage into the environment, polluting the water in the ground, in rivers, streams and along the coast.
 Although one polluting septic tank may only have an effect locally the accumulation of many across the catchment can have a overwhelming impact on water quality and wildlife.
-Not much like to sitting in raw sewage, so let’s not force our wildlife to.
+None of us would like to sit in raw sewage, so let’s not force our wildlife to.

 Owners can ensure that their systems are properly maintained by following best practice guidelines and new General Binding Rules introduced in 2015.

 Follow the ten top tips outlined in this leaflet to ensure you don’t pollute your local streams.